r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

 * Flashes and sharp objects in the eyes (eyes)
 * Loud noises (ears)
 * Appendicitis (appendix)
 * Otherwise, an organ that's not in a living body (thus is on the ground or in a dead body) will decay if not held in a freezer, fridge, morgue unit, or [[Machines#Smartfridge|organ smartfridge]].
-Organs will go from perfectly healthy to broken in 15 minutes, except for hearts, which will decay completely in 3 minutes, and brains, which will decay completely in 30 minutes.
+Organs will go from perfectly healthy to broken in 25 minutes, except for hearts, which will decay completely in 3 minutes, and brains, which will decay completely in 30 minutes.

 ## Treatment:

 * [[Surgery#Coronary_Bypass|A coronary bypass]] can be performed on a heart that's decayed past 60 damage, and restores functionality.
 Good for getting a heart that's too damaged to defib to work again.
-* [[Surgery#Lobectomy|A lobectomy]] will do the same as above but for the lungs, which will scarce occur due to their 15 minute decay timer, but it's still an option.
+* [[Surgery#Lobectomy|A lobectomy]] will do the same as above but for the lungs, which will scarce occur due to their 25 minute decay timer, but it's still an option.
-* [[Guide_to_chemistry#Oculine|Oculine]] will rapidly fix damaged eyes, clearing any shortsightedness/blindness caused by damage.
+* [[Guide_to_chemistry#Oculine|Oculine]] will rapidly fix damaged eyes, clearing any short sightedness/blindness caused by damage.
 * [[Guide_to_chemistry#Inacusiate|Inacusiate]] will immediately fix damaged ears to a perfect state.
 * Otherwise, time and health will fix most organs (not the brain!).
 The healthier you are, the faster this rate goes, with a base rate of around half an hour for an organ to go from max damage to perfectly healthy.
 Taking vitamins increases your health, and thus increases this rate, so eat smart!